adamjaso/pyauto/README.md

 This shows the sequence of tasks that will be run.
 This is a trivial example, but you may also invoke other task sequences from a task sequence, which can lead to a complex order of tasks.
-This feature allows you to view what will be by a given task sequence executed before you execute it.
+This feature allows you to inspect what a given task sequence will execute before you execute it.